Buying

 Pre-purchase due diligence · IRC §1016 origination at acquisition

 This is not tax advice.
 Your CPA, attorney, and qualified appraiser execute the position.
-IDist substantiates it — brand, model, vendor, invoice, install date, photo, and condition record — so the professionals on your side can stand behind the numbers.
+IDist substantiates it, by brand, model, vendor, invoice, install date, photo, and condition record, so the professionals on your side can stand behind the numbers.